Our experts are available from 9am-6:30pm Monday to Friday

 Each broadband provider supplies customers with its own wifi router, which will be posted out to you once you have signed up.
 Most of the routers supplied for a fibre service are similar and will easily keep all your devices connected over wifi.

-EE Smart Hub and Bright Boxes – According to EE, their smart router is a real game-changer.
+EE Smart Hub and Bright Boxes – According to EE, their Wi-Fi 6 compatible smart router is a real game-changer.
 It’s included free in all of their fibre broadband plans for new customers and is also super easy to use.
 You won’t need an engineer to install the hub – simply plug it in and you’re good to go.
 It can support numerous devices at once and automatically adapts to deliver the best possible speeds.

 Plusnet Hub Two – When you sign up to a Plusnet fibre deal you’ll receive the Plusnet Hub Two (the ADSL deal comes with a Hub One).
 The Hub Two supports dual band wifi and delivers the best speed of all Plusnet routers.
 It includes a removable password card and on/off light control.